obhox/dataDesign/README.md

-# Flow - AI-Powered Prototyping Visualization Tool
+# Flow by Obhox Systems- AI-Powered Prototyping Visualization Tool

 An intelligent, interactive prototyping component visualization and BOM (Bill of Materials) management tool built with Next.js and React Flow.
 Flow combines visual design capabilities with AI-powered assistance to streamline the prototyping process.